Physics

 Exams.
 We will have two midterm exams and a final exam.
 Each exam will have an essay question and a series of multiple-choice or otherwise short questions.

-The first midterm exam is tentatively scheduled for Thursday Oct 2, 2008, in class (9:30 am).
-If you cannot be present at that time, contact me immediately.
+The first midterm exam is scheduled for Thursday 1 Oct, 2009, in class (9:30 am).
+If you cannot be present at that time, contact Muller immediately.
 The exam will consist of two parts: approximately 20 short questions and an essay question.
 For sample exams, see the old exams from previous semesters.
 To see how the GSI will grade the essays, look at essay guidelines.To see some essays that scored a perfect 20 in past semesters, see explosions and nukes.

-The second midterm exam is tentatively scheduled for Thursday Nov 13.
+The second midterm exam is tentatively scheduled for Thursday 12 November.
 It will be in class, and similar in format to the first midterm.
-If you cannot be present at that time, contact me immediately.For sample exams, see the old exams from previous semesters.
+If you cannot be present at that time, contact Muller immediately.For sample exams, see the old exams from previous semesters.
 To see how the GSI will grade the essays, look at essay guidelines.
 To see some essays that scored a perfect 20, see eyes and Greenhouse effect.

-The final exam is scheduled for 8 am (!!) on Tuesday Dec 16.
+The final exam is scheduled for 8 am (!!) on Tuesday 15 December.
 If you cannot be present at that time, contact me immediately.
-If you have other exams scheduled on this day, consider dropping that class; I will not give you the final exam either early or late.
+If you have other exams scheduled on this day, consider dropping those classes; we will not give you the final exam either early or late.
 The exam will consist of two parts: approximately 40 short questions and one or two essay questions.
 It will be like two midterm exams.
 For sample exams, see the old exams from previous semesters.

 Grades.
 Your final grade will be based on the following breakdown: